SmartTokenLabs/attestation/data-model/README.md

 The design of the attestation URI is motivated by succinctness and thus to avoid it including redundant information or be of low entropy.
 In particular as URLs and URIs are recommended to be less than 2048 ASCII characters.
 The overall attestation takes close inspiration from the X.509 certificate specification, RFC-5280, but makes several fields optional, adds a few new ones and changes some formats.

 ### Design specification

-Observe that an attestation is expressed by a JSON object based on the following ASN1 code:
+Observe that an attestation is based on the following ASN.1 module:

 ````Asn1
 Attestation-Module DEFINITIONS AUTOMATIC TAGS ::= BEGIN
 Attestation { DataObject } ::=  SEQUENCE  {